MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/maps-report-builder-and-ssrs.md

      In the result set that you see in the query designer, each row of spatial data is treated as a unit and stored in a single map element.
 For example, if there are multiple points that are defined in one row in the result set, display properties apply to all points in that map element.

 -   **Custom locations that you create.** You can manually add locations as embedded points to an embedded point layer.
-For more information, see [Add Custom Locations to a Map &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/add-custom-locations-to-a-map-report-builder-and-ssrs.md).
+For more information, see [Add Custom Locations to a Map &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/add-custom-locations-to-a-map-report-builder-and-ssrs).

 #### Spatial Data in Design View
  In Design view, the report processor displays sample spatial data to help you design the map layer.
 The data that you see depends on the availability of the spatial data: